Rutherford Launches an Invasion

 Context

-From May to July of 1776, Cherokees angered by repeated violations of a treaty blocking European-American settlements past the Eastern Continental Divide attacked whites from Virginia to South Carolina.
+From May to July of 1776, Cherokees angered by repeated violations of treaties setting the border for European-American settlements attacked whites from Virginia to South Carolina.

 Situation